Basic Algorithm Templates

 4 Prefix and Difference

-Prefix: Quickly calculate the sum of a certain segment Difference: Quickly add a certain value +c to a segment, inverse operation of prefix
+Prefix: Quickly find the sum of a segment Difference: Quickly add +c to a segment, inverse operation of prefix

 1